bugosiphionah/git-format-laguages/proposal.md

 	Sync with maint
 	Sync with master

 Depending on your project commits, the output may be different to mine but the idea is both commands return the same output.

-3. git cat-file when used with the --batch-check option should also take --pretty format arguments and string arguments returning output that is formated in the same way git log && and git for-each-ref does return output.
+3.git cat-file when used with the --batch-check option should also take --pretty format arguments and string arguments returning output that is formated in the same way git log && and git for-each-ref does return output.

 ### Scope